Learning and Living Together

 Expectations:

-• That physical attacks and threatening behaviour, abusive or insulting language verbal or written (including on social media) , to staff, governors, parents, carers, volunteers, children and other users of the school premises will not be tolerated and may result in a ban from school premises and/or police action.
+• That physical attacks and threatening behaviour, abusive or insulting language verbal or written (including on social media), to staff, governors, parents, carers, volunteers, children and other users of the school premises will not be tolerated and may result in a ban from school premises and/or police action.

 Access to school grounds:

 School premises are private property and therefore schools can decide who may access the grounds.
 Parents and carers by their connection to the school have been granted permission to be on school premises.
-This however can be rescinded if action or behaviour warrants such response.
+This can be rescinded if action or behaviour warrants such response.
 Under section 576 Education Act 1976, “parent” includes a child’s natural parents, anyone with Parental Responsibility for the child or anyone who is caring for a child.
 The public has no automatic right of entry onto school premises.
 All visitors must seek permission to be on school premises by appointment.

 If an individual displays or engages in concerning, threatening or abusive behaviours towards staff, pupils or other parents, school may seek to ban those individuals from entering school grounds or premises.

-It is an offence under section 547 of the Education Act 1996 for any person (including a parent) to cause a nuisance or disturbance on school premises.
-Such as trespass, public order and criminal damage.
+It is an offence under section 547 of the Education Act 1996 for any person including a parent) to cause a nuisance or disturbance on school premises, such as trespass, public order and criminal damage.

-Under section 547, school staff have a right to make a report to the police and request their assistance under such circumstances.
+Under section 547, school staff have a right to make a report to the Police and request their assistance under such circumstances.

 Should parents or carers be banned, the responsibility to make alternative arrangements for bringing children to school is that of the parent/carer.